 Starting position: Begin on your hands and knees with your hands a little more than shoulder width apart and slightly in front of your shoulders.

-Movement: Extend one leg at a time, coming to balance on the balls of your feet as in the “up” part of a .
+Movement: Extend one leg at a time, coming to balance on the balls of your feet as in the “up” part of a #push-up.
 Contract your abdominals so that your back is parallel to the floor.
 Keep your head and neck in line with your spine.

 Side plank: From the plank position bring your feet together so that they are touching one another and roll onto the outside of your right foot while lifting your left arm up toward the ceiling.
 Repeat to the other side.